michael-aguilar-web/michaelsite-v3/apex/fundamentals/damage-delta.md

 **_movement:_**
 - [↑ / ↓] are you min-maxing your player speed? *(see mechanics list below)*
-  - when someone is healing, can you make it to them before they heal?
+  - when a damaged enemy is healing, can you make it to them before they heal?
   - when you are retreating, can you make it to somewhere safe enough to pop a heal in time?

 - [↓] are you strafing properly in a 1v1 fight? (just watch a pro and copy what they do when in a 1v1)